Build Your Chain of Trust

 The following is the structure of the items related to the newly created CA:

-- pki - A root folder that will contain all Certs, Issuers and Keys.
+- PKI - A root folder that will contain all Certs, Issuers and Keys.

 - Certs - Contains the certificate for both Root and Intermediate issuers.